Fintech startup Vise brings on Andrew Fong (formerly Dropbox) as CTO – TechCrunch

-Vise, a fintech firm that focuses on helping financial advisors rather than automating them out of existence, has today announced that its bringing on Andrew Fong as its Chief Technology Officer.
+Vise, a fintech firm that focuses on helping financial advisors rather than automating them out of existence, has today announced that it is bringing on Andrew Fong as its chief technology officer.

 Fong hails from Dropbox, where he served as VP of Infrastructure Engineering.
-He actually started out as a Site Reliability Engineer at Dropbox back in 2012 climbing the ranks to Engineering Director, and then Senior Director of Engineering – Head of Infrastructure before becoming to vice president.
+He actually started out as a site reliability engineer at Dropbox back in 2012, climbing the ranks to engineering director, and then senior director of Engineering – head of Infrastructure before becoming to vice president.

 Before Dropbox, Fong was an engineer at YouTube and Aol.

 Vise brought on Fong to scale up its technical team following its most recent fundraise, a $45 million in Series B led by Sequoia Capital.
 In total, Vise has raised $63 million since launching on the TC Disrupt stage in 2019.
+You can check out the video of their demo here.

 Vise uses AI to support financial advisors in their relationships with clients, giving them the ability to justify and explain (with data) the reason for making this or that investment, as well as the ability to customize a portfolio quickly.